Clearing and Vault Statistics - Most Recent Figures

-The average gold / silver price ratio in February was 83.5 compared to 82.8 the previous month.
+The average gold / silver price ratio in April was 85.5, the highest ratio since the early 1990s.

 The data is published, one month in arrears, on the first day of each month (in the event that the first day of the month is a UK Bank Holiday or falls on a weekend, the data will be published on the first business day of the month).